Tag: recipe

 Beer Pairing

 Golden Lagers (bottom fermented at cooler temperatures) and Golden Ales have similar characteristics (with lagers always being clear).
-Golden Ales will be a bit bitter but not too much.
-Golden Lagers have a tad bit of sweetness that definitely will not overwhelm, nor will it linger.
+Golden lagers will be a bit bitter but not too much.
+There’s a tad bit of sweetness that definitely will not overwhelm nor will it linger.

 And if a not-too-bitter golden ale “calls” you from your beer fridge, then a golden ale will not disappoint with this meal.
 If a Pilsner is all you have, it will not disappoint either.